 - 40% currently say NFTs will be more popular in five years than now compared to 43% in the previous year.

-- 28% say NFTs will be as popular in five years ago than now, down from 38% the previous year
+- 28% say NFTs will be as popular in five years as they are now, down from 38% the previous year

 - Twice as many believe NFTs will be less popular than they are now, up from 15% the previous year to 31% today